 What's the best Mac printer for you?
 To make your choice, you first have to consider a few things.
 Firstly, what do you mainly want to print: photos, documents, or other things like CD labels?
 What size do you need to print at?
-Be aware anything larger than A4 will come at a premium.
+Be aware anything larger than Letter or A4 will come at a premium.
 Thirdly, where do you expect to do your printing: on the road, at home, or at your workplace?

 Other considerations include how many people will need to access your Apple Mac printer, how often you expect to be printing, and whether you need other functionality from your printer, including scanning, copying and faxing.